Chart Color Schemes

 Population growth drivers in Sydney (South) - Haymarket are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future trends forecast a significant population increase in the top quartile of Australian statistical areas, with Haymarket expected to grow by 10,129 persons to 2041 based on latest numbers, reflecting an increase of 42.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, a significant population increase in the top quartile of Australian statistical areas is forecast, with the area expected to grow by 10,129 persons to 2041 based on the latest annual ERP population numbers, reflecting reflecting an increase of 42.4% in total over the 17 years.

 Frequently Asked Questions - Population